mindsdb/mindsdb/mindsdb/integrations/handlers/upstash_handler/README.md

 ## Limitations

 - [ ] `DROP TABLE` support: You can only delete the index from the Upstash console.
-In this handler, the namespace is deleted, but the index is not.
+In this handler, only the namespace is deleted, but the index is not.
 - [ ] Deleting vectors based on metadata or content is not supported since Upstash Vector does not support these features.
 - [ ] `OR` operator is not supported while filtering based on metadata.